-- If you press the display key Back or press briefly on the red end key , you will go back to the previous display. - ◆ To cancel the entire procedure, press and hold the red end key -.
+- If you press the display key Back or press briefly on the red end key , you will go back to the previous display. - ◆ To cancel the entire procedure, press and hold the red end key .
 None of the telephone settings will then be changed in any way.
 You can continue to use the telephone if you reconnect it to the previous line type.
-If, however, you still wish to operate the telephone on the "new" line type, you will need to reset it will be started for the new line type.
+If, however, you still wish to operate the telephone on the "new" line type, you will need to reset it (→ page 141).
+After this the wizards will be started for the new line type.